Sometimes it is convenient to expose the Kubernetes Dashboard to manage the cluster instead of using the console and kubectl.

 Or you can even use this Helm Chart to install the Dashboard.

-:apiVersion: v1 kind: ServiceAccount metadata: name: admin-user namespace: kubernetes-dashboard
+apiVersion: v1 kind: ServiceAccount metadata: name: admin-user namespace: kubernetes-dashboard

-accordingly. - Create a cluster role binding,
+Then, create a cluster role binding, cluster-role-binding.yaml:

-microk8s users, please see the note above
+microk8s users, please see the note above.

-- Apply the configuration:
+Finally, apply the configuration:

 kubectl apply -f service-account.yaml kubectl apply -f cluster-role-binding.yaml